EuropeanWebDevelopers/rules-book/README.md

 Whenever a paid solution is needed to be proposed, it's mandatory to give any details as clearly as possible.

 As for any community, EWD has a clear ruleset that members need to comply with.
 Breaking any of those rules may result in a temporary or permanent ban from the group.
+Please note that any member should be resident inside the european geographical border.

 ## No Slander